Stock of the Day

 Investors should be bearish about investing in Invitation Homes Inc. for these reasons:

-• The company has a high dividend payout ratio of 163.38%, which indicates that it is paying out more in dividends than it earns.
-This could raise concerns about the sustainability of future dividends if earnings do not improve.
+• Invitation Homes Inc. has a dividend payout ratio of 150.65%, indicating that it is paying out more in dividends than it earns, which may not be sustainable in the long term.

 Recent News